-Hsu et al. (2019) revisited the empirical occurrence rate of Kepler planets around main-sequence FGK stars over a wide range of radii and orbital periods.
-They used what is still the latest catalog of planets that are characterized as candidates by the Kepler Transiting Planet Search Pipeline (DR25); they used improved stellar parameter values (radius and spectral class) from the current Gaia mission (Gaia et al. 2018) provided in form of the DR2 catalog.
+Hsu et al. (2019) revisited the empirical occurrence rate of Kepler planets around main-sequence FGK stars over a wide https://sci.esa.int/web/plato/-/59252-plato-definition-study-report-red-book range of radii and orbital periods.
+They used what is still the latest catalog of planets that are characterized as candidates by the Kepler Transiting Planet Search Pipeline (DR25); they used improved stellar parameter values (radius and spectral class) from the current Gaia mission (Gaia Collaboration 2018) provided in form of the DR2 catalog.
 They improved the estimation of the false-negative rate, also known as completeness, of the Kepler pipeline in recognizing a planet-caused transit signal as a threshold crossing event, and on its vetting as a planet candidate or false alarm as conducted by the robovetter (Mullally et al. 2016; Thompson et al. 2018).